ParthBandivadekar/protein_ligand_md/docs/01-Basic-MD-Setup/Protein_Ligand_MD.md

 - Import pdb in Maestro.
 Inspect the structure and note the ligands and protein chains.
 - Delete any waters or ions which may be present in the pdb file.
 - Prepare Protein structure.
 Double check to make sure the Ligands match the one in literature.
 - Copy Ligands to new entries in Maestro.
+Make sure you expande the ligand to full residues before copying to a new entry otherwise it wont copy over the hydrogens.
+Name the new entry with the same 3 letter residue name you wish to give to the ligand.
 - Cross check protonation states of each atom with literature.
 Make sure to protonate/deprotonate each atom correctly with the right number of H.
 - Export the ligands as .mol2 files
 - Run antechamber